 Compilation is done using a script specific to the configuration.
 Note that at jean-zay the compilation takes to much resources and often crash in XIOS.
 Therefore, connect to jean-zay-pp for the compilation.
-In older versions of the model, makefiles where used instead.
-You'll find more information on the ORCHIDEE wiki if you need to compile with makefiles.
 Now compile the model using the script: